 And yes, dealing with work pressure is a skill you can learn.
 While some people relish the challenge of deadlines and love juggling multiple projects, others prefer to plan ahead and diligently work through things to prevent themselves from getting overwhelmed.

-Below, we'll cover some general strategies for dealing with pressure, whatever your preferences and work style.
+We'll also cover some general strategies for dealing with pressure, whatever your preferences and work style.

 The question is a useful way to figure out how responsive you are when a lot is asked of you and you're under strain.
 Interviewers want to know whether or not you can be relied upon to think for yourself and take the initiative, and if you're good at time management or not.
 They want to be assured you won't freak out and freeze up when faced with a bunch of different demands.